 Don’t forget that the TD No-Catch CDs do allow for one penalty-free withdrawal per term.
 So if you can limit yourself to one early withdrawal, you can avoid any big penalties.

 How Much You Earn With TD Bank Certificate of Deposits Over Time

 To get the best TD Bank rates, you’ll likely want to consider TD Choice Promotional CD rates.
-These can reach higher than 1% unlike the Standard rates.
-You’ll definitely want to double check the promotional rates before you open account, though, since not every term offers substantially higher rates.
+These can reach higher than 1%, unlike the Standard rates.
+You’ll definitely want to double check the promotional rates before you open an account, though, since not every term offers substantially higher rates.

 You’ll also want to determine the amount you want to deposit into the CD account.
 Your deposit will determine your TD Choice CD rate since these accounts earn according to balance tiers.
 That means higher balances can earn higher rates.